 Constraints

-Constraints defines the hard boundaries of a context — what the output must contain, what it must never contain, how it should be formatted, and limits like maximum length and language.
+Constraints defines the hard boundaries of a context — what the output must contain, what it must never contain, how it should be formatted, the output contract, and the tone and style requirements.

-Unlike guidance (which shapes identity) and directives (which define the task), constraints are guardrails: non-negotiable requirements applied to every response.
+Unlike Guidance (which shapes identity) and Directive (which defines the task), constraints are guardrails: non-negotiable requirements applied to every response.

 Import